SmartBear/readyapi4j/modules/cucumber/modules/hiptest/README.md

 would result in project 141233 and folder 1040071.

-The tokens and clientid can get generated from your [HipTest profile page](https://app.hiptest.com/profile)
+The tokens and clientid are generated from your [HipTest profile page](https://app.hiptest.com/profile)

 The underlying API call made to the [HipTest API](https://api-doc.hiptest.com/) is described at https://api-doc.hiptest.com/?http#get-feature-from-a-given-folder.